 A formal agreement to invite the winners of similar white water paddling races in other regions of the world has been instigated since October 2001.
 This has raised the profile of the event on the National Sporting Events Calendar resulting in an annual exchange of competitors between the Fish River Marathon in South Africa and the Avon Descent.

 What Craft Can Compete

-The paddle section includes a combination of standard and invented craft including single and double kayaks, and single and double surf skis.
+The paddle section includes a combination of standard and invented craft including single, double and triple kayaks, and single and double surf skis.
 The event has seen the massive growth and popularity of craft manufactured from polyethylene plastic, relay teams of two and four can also compete.
 Age restrictions apply.